djoshea/obci/README.md

 ### Communication and control via UDP from Simulink Real-Time task

 While the microscope is imaging, information about the behavioral task required by the decoder will be sent to the microscope computer via a separate UDP socket.
 This bidirectional communication is handled via the class `PrairieStream::SimulinkUdpHandler`.
-This class will start a polling thread to listen for received data on the UDP stream, which will be parsed within ```c++ SimulinkUdpHandler.handle_receive(...)```.
+This class will start a polling thread to listen for received data on the UDP stream, which will be parsed within ```SimulinkUdpHandler.handle_receive(...)```.
 The contents of the data received from the Simulink task will be used to update the current metadata associated with each frame.
 This metadata is wrapped by the `PrairieStream::ImageMetadata` class:

 ```c++
 class ImageMetadata